cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ## Step 4.
 Add transaction support

 Transactional support is a key part of using JDBC within CICS.
-Our sample can be used either within the default transactional scope of a CICS unit-of-work, or within the scope of global JTA transaction by using the REST endpoints prefixed with `Tx` such as `addEmployeeTx/{firstName}/{lastName}`
+Our sample can be used either within the default transactional scope of a CICS unit-of-work, or within the scope of global transaction by using the REST endpoints prefixed with `Tx` such as `addEmployeeTx/{firstName}/{lastName}`

 There are three types of Db2 DataSource definition that can be used in CICS Liberty, all use the same Db2 JDBC driver (JCC) but have slightly different transactional behaviours.
 They are as follows:
 - The original `cicsts_dataSource` using type 2 connectivity and a CICS DB2CONN resource.